 As tempting as it would seem to perceive him as a director for hire (a workman director), the movie still has that motif of abandonment and empowerment i.e. fathers abandoning their sons in a way that strengthens the bond between mothers and sons.
 Ronny wasn’t consciously abiding by this motif but he recognized the parallels with The Bride with White Hair (1993) and Warriors of Virtue.
-Subconsciously, it plays out to the extent that one of the teenage girls has a father who invented a drug that was supposed to stop Freddy from subverting dreams.
+Subconsciously, it plays out to the extent that one of the teenaged girls has a father who invented a drug that was supposed to stop Freddy from subverting dreams.
 Another influence is the colour scheme of Zhang Yimou’s Hero except Ronny was more subtle by being sparing.
 Freddy’s dream world is tinged with red.
 Jason’s world is tinged with green, but steel blue at night.
 Analytical aficionados will know that Ronny had already attempted something similar with The Phantom Lover (1995).
-Sepia tones are employed for the past whereas red was used for the passion of the love story.
+Sepia tones were employed for the past whereas red was used for the passion of the love story.

 Perhaps Zhang was the inspired one after all.
 I’m sure that all the H.K. film fans will agree that Freddy vs. Jason is the best 2003 U.S. effort involving H.K. film talent.
 Ronny strived to elevate the slasher genre by working with the best cameraman and art director that he could find.
 To their credit, the studio didn’t demean him by dismissing him as pretentious.
 The ambition was reflected in the box office when it became the most successful movie of either franchise until the remake of A Nightmare on Elm Street was released in 2010 (the box office take slightly usurped Ronny’s record).
 Regardless, his movie was better.
 The concept was actually fresh.
 It’s a testament to his talent that he didn’t want the movie to be reliant on CG (computer graphics as opposed to CGI meaning computer-generated images).

 He even cited Ang Lee’s Hulk (also 2003) as an example of what should have been a wire-assisted bodybuilder.
-The identity crisis made him feel confident about what he had with Freddy vs. Jason.
+The I.D. crisis of that blockbuster made him feel confident about what he had with Freddy vs. Jason.
 For all of his artistic attributes, he understands that you have to please the target audience.
 Once you strive for that, there is no such thing as writer’s block.
 Wanting to appease the H.K. fandom was also necessary because he wanted Freddy’s fingers of death to have similar bloodletting like the swordplay of old movies.
 Ronny believes that you should only reinvent someone’s property if it’s a smaller movie with not much happening in the way of audience expectation.
 His English is good enough for him to tap into what was being said online after the announcement of the project.

 It was much to his fortune that Ronny didn’t cop out by making a PG-13 movie – a decision that would soon plague Wes Craven’s Cursed, which was originally scheduled to be released in the same month as Freddy vs. Jason (August).
 Had it been released, Freddy vs. Jason may have been commercially plagued (especially since Christina Ricci is the hottest and most famous of the women in both movies).
 The studio suits behind Freddy vs. Jason suggested that the rating may take off the pressure in the film predictably not being much of a hit.
 This backpedalling may have something to do with the fact that they heard through the grapevine that Cursed was going to be a ground-breakingly gory werewolf movie that would do for the werewolf genre what Scream did for slashers.

 Ironically, the studio behind Cursed decided to go for a PG-13 retrofitting because they panicked at the thought of losing out to Freddy vs. Jason.
 Ronny thinks that shaping a horror movie to appeal to a broader audience was cripplingly ambitious.
-People outside of the target audience wouldn’t purchase tickets if the word of mouth from loyal fans (the Fangoria demographic to whom both movies catered) weren’t inviting.
+People outside of the target audience wouldn’t purchase tickets if the word of mouth from loyal fans (the Fangoria demographic to whom both movies catered) wasn’t inviting.
 The average soccer mom, Joe six-pack or hipster wasn’t going to be interested in watching it.
 Watering something down to appeal to non-horror fans means that you’re not pleasing anyone.
 Even taking this into account, Freddy vs. Jason was still marred by problems.
-Ronny is gracious enough to say “the original actor dropped out” in relation to Brad Renfro being disallowed to play Will because of his heroin addiction, which he tried to substitute with alcohol to the extent that he went missing for a week (found in an Arizonian rehab).
+Ronny is gracious enough to say “the original actor dropped out” in relation to Brad Renfro being disallowed to play Will because of his heroin addiction, which he tried to substitute with alcohol to the extent that he went missing for a week (the addict was found in an Arizonian rehab).

-As for the banishment of Kane Hodder (who played Jason in more than one movie), it was Ronny’s idea instead of the New Line Cinema superiors (the figurative yellow denied it because the fans would hate him instead of the studio).
+As for the banishment of Kane Hodder (who played Jason in more than one movie), it was Ronny’s idea instead of the New Line Cinema superiors (the figurative yellow man denied it because the fans would hate him instead of NLC).
 The official announcement was that Ken Kirzinger was taller (an exaggeration), but the reality was that it was cheaper to have Kane’s stuntman play the role from beginning to end.
 If it was New Line’s idea, Kane would not have returned for Jason Goes to Hell: The Final Friday and Jason X. Bearing in mind that Ronny has done enough action films to realize how economical it is to cast a lead actor who can do stunts.
 The company policy, via Ronny, tried to justify getting rid of him by low-balling him with the excuse being that the ambitious scope of the project meant that there had to be economic cut-backs.